 Copyright and Treatment of Entered Works

 □ The entrant must hold the copyright of the submitted work.

 If the work is entered by a representative, permission from the copyright holder is required.

 □ Permission must be obtained from the copyright holder for the use of any art, film, photographs, video images, programs music or any other content used in the submitted work.
 The entrant takes sole responsibility for resolving any third party claims of infringement of rights and/or claim for damages.
-The organizer shall not be held accountable in the event of any dispute.
+Neither the organizer nor Miraikan shall be held accountable in the event of any dispute.

 □ All expenses related to submission of works to the competition (for example delivery cost to the Festival Office) are borne by the entrant.

 □ Submitted works and reference materials will be returned only in exceptional circumstances.